-Charity Navigator recently completed our 9th annual national study to analyze any statistical differences in the financial, accountability and transparency practices of charities located in various metropolitan markets across America.
+Charity Navigator recently completed our 13th annual national study to analyze differences in the financial, accountability and transparency practices of charities located in various metropolitan markets across America.
 We also determine if any differences exist in individual philanthropic communities from year to year.

 We began by segmenting the charities in our database into 30 major metropolitan markets.

-Using the data we've obtained from the charities' Forms 990 and their websites, we calculated the median value of the following variables to reveal possible differences in financial, accountability and transparency practices of the various philanthropic metropolitan markets.
+Using the data we've obtained from the charities' Forms 990 and their websites, we calculated the median value of the following financial variables and the percentage of compliance for the following accountability & transparency metrics to reveal possible differences in financial, accountability and transparency practices of the various philanthropic metropolitan markets.

 - Overall Score

 - Financial Score